 Feeling a strong desire for your partner cannot be an excuse for not respecting their consent.
 Lust has to be a give and take and cannot be a one-sided flame that erupts and burns the other.
 When you are partners, the consent of both people is supreme.
 It is more important than desire and intensity.
 Respecting consent is not only the right thing to do in a relationship but is also an expression of true love.

-Be lustful towards your partner keeping the respect and you’re love life will be sorted like nothing before.
+Be lustful towards your partner keeping the respect and your love life will be sorted like nothing before.